ckuthyar/fdp2_python_django_20240506/README.md

 ## Basic Setup for new programmers

 1. Testing for sample Python projects, 1.py to 16.py.
 We recommend the use of IDLE for building simple Python code.
-No need for Anaconda, Pycharm for such complicated IDEs.
 During installation, please tick the box - Add Path -  This is very important https://www.python.org/